Try free for 30 days

 By directing our attention in particular ways, we can widen the window within which our thinking brain and survival brain work together cooperatively.
 When we use awareness to regulate our biology this way, we can access our best, uniquely human qualities: our compassion, courage, curiosity, creativity, and connection with others.
 By building our resilience, we can train ourselves to make wise decisions and access choice - even during times of incredible stress, uncertainty and change.

-With stories from men and women Dr Stanley has trained in settings as varied as military bases, healthcare facilities, as well as her own striking experiences with stress and trauma, she gives listeners hands-on strategies they can use themselves, whether they want to perform under pressure or heal from traumatic experience, while at the same time pointing our understanding in a new direction.
+With stories from men and women Dr Stanley has trained in settings as varied as military bases, healthcare facilities, as well as her own striking experiences with stress and trauma, she gives readers hands-on strategies they can use themselves, whether they want to perform under pressure or heal from traumatic experience, while at the same time pointing our understanding in a new direction.

-Foreword by Bessel Van Der Kolk, best-selling author of The Body Keeps the Score.
+Foreword by Bessel Van Der Kolk, bestselling author of The Body Keeps the Score.

-PLEASE NOTE: When you purchase this title, the accompanying reference material will be available in your Library section along with the audio on our desktop site.
+PLEASE NOTE: When you purchase this title, the accompanying PDF will be available in your Audible Library along with the audio.

 ©2019 Elizabeth A. Stanley (P)2019 Penguin Random House Audio